How to talk to your child about drugs

 Make sure you know enough about drugs to talk to your child in an informed way.

-The national drugs website FRANK is a reliable source of drugs information.
+The national drugs website FRANK is a reliable source of information.

 3. Pick a good time

-Don't try to talk to your child about drugs before they rush off to school, for example.
-Or, if they're using drugs, don’t confront them when they're high.
+Do no try to talk to your child about drugs when they're in a rush – for example, before they leave for school.
+If they're using drugs, do not confront them when they're high.

 It's often easier to have a conversation side-by-side, such as when you're driving in the car, washing up together or preparing food.